Bauer College of Business: History

+In 1942, Bauer was established as the University of Houston College of Business Administration.
+In 2000, businessman Charles T. "Ted" Bauer donated $40 million to the College of Business Administration, which was named after him in recognition of his generosity.

 The Bauer College is located on the campus of the University of Houston and has been housed in Melcher Hall since 1986.
-Melcher Hall is named after Leroy Melcher—an alumnus of the University of Houston and successful businessman—who donated $3 million to the business school.
+Melcher Hall is named after Leroy Melcher, an alumnus of the University of Houston and successful businessman.
+Leroy donated $3 million to the business school.

-The school has students from many countries around the world and is considered one of the most diverse schools in the US.
+The school has students from many countries around the world and is regarded as one of the most diverse schools in the U.S.

 The Bauer College broke ground on June 5, 2008 for the Michael J. Cemo Hall.
-The hall is named after Michael J. Cemo—a University of Houston alumnus and former president and CEO of AIM Distributors—who donated $3 million to the college.
+The hall is named after Michael J. Cemo, a University of Houston alumnus and former president and CEO of AIM Distributors, who donated $3 million to the college.
 It opened in 2010.

-The current dean of the Bauer College is Dr. Paul A. Pavlou, a preeminent scholar in digital business strategy, data science, and information systems.
+The current dean of the Bauer College is Xianjun Geng, who also holds the Hugh Roy and Lillie Cranz Cullen Distinguished University Chair.
+Prior to joining Bauer in 2024, he served as Senior Associate Dean for Academic Programs at the Freeman School of Business at Tulane University.
+Geng’s research focuses on pricing, supply chain management, business analytics, information security, and behavioral economics, with publications in leading journals such as Management Science, MIS Quarterly, Information Systems Research, and Marketing Science.

 Programs

 The College has five academic departments: Accountancy and Taxation, Decision and Information Sciences, Marketing and Entrepreneurship, Finance, and Management.
 The student to teacher ratio is 3 to 1.
 The College offers full-time MBA students 21 certificate options with 100+ electives.
 Certificate areas include: